New Synagogue (Darmstadt): Architecture

+shrine.
+The colour scheme carries a symbolic meaning: blue on the south side represented hope; red on the north, suffering; and green on the east, a balancing forces.

 The first "newly constructed synagogue in the postwar period to recall the traditional form of a central, domed building", the design marked the start of Jacoby's development of a distinct modern Jewish religious architectural vernacular.